minhkhoi0975/JSONSavingSystem/README.md

 * Create a new class that derives from PartialConverter.
 * Override the ReadValue() and WriteValue() methods.
-* After creating a Serializer object, use the AddConverter() to add the custom converter to the object.
+* After creating a Serializer object, use the AddConverter() method to add the custom converter to the object.